Thank you for reading our post, please rate this article at the end.

 Base layer: Toss those cotton long johns — they get soaked with sweat and make you colder.
 Instead, opt for merino wool or a wicking synthetic blend.

-Furthermore, please protect your extremities, including your ears and nose — especially if planning to return past sunset.
-Temperatures drop precipitously and the thinner atmosphere means you feel the lightest breeze like a frozen knife after dark.
+Furthermore, please protect your extremities, including your ears and nose, especially if you plan to return past sunset.
+Temperatures drop precipitously, and the thinner atmosphere means you feel the lightest breeze like a frozen knife after dark.

 Stay Safe at the Best Rocky Mountain Campgrounds